How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

 Detangling Sprays: Keep That Coat Smooth

-If your dog has long or curly fur like Rumi, a detangling spray can be a lifesaver.
-It prevents knots and makes brushing easier.
-I lightly mist Rumi’s damp coat and gently comb through her fur, especially around sensitive areas like her ears and belly.
-This keeps her coat soft, shiny, and tangle-free.
+A spray that detangles dog fur can save your life if your dog has long or curly fur like Rumi.
+It keeps knots from forming and makes brushing easy.
+I mist Rumi’s wet hair with a little water and comb it through gently, being extra careful around her ears and belly.
+This makes her fur smooth, soft, and knot-free.

 Nail Trimming, Ear Cleaning, and Paw Care